osaxma/mid/README.md

 # mid

-> ⚠️ warning: The project is experimental! ⚠️
+> ⚠️ warning: the project is still experimental!

-`mid` is a tool to build an end-to-end typesafe API.
-The tool generates an API server and a client library as well as handling requests and managing the communication between the server and the client.
+`mid` is a tool to build an end-to-end typesafe API in dart.
+The tool generates an API server and a client library in addition to handling requests and managing communication between the server and the client.

-`mid` simply works by converting the public methods for a given list of classes into endpoints (i.e. `/class_name/method_name`).
-The return type and the parameters of each method are parsed to generate the requests handlers, the serialization/deserialization code and the client library to be directly used by the frontend -- as simple as calling functions.

-For example:
+In short:

-- you write this on the server side:
+- You write this on the server side:
     ```dart
-    class App {
+    class App extends EndPoints {
         final Database database;

         App(this.database);